How to value a business: Methods to find your business worth

 3. Earnings-based valuation

-Earnings-based valuation works by multiplying your annual profit by an industry multiplier.
-This method shows how much income your business can generate.
+Earnings-based valuation calculates business value by multiplying annual profit by an industry-specific multiplier.
+This method works well for profitable businesses with predictable income streams.

-- Range: Typically 2 to 10+ times annual earnings
+- Typical range: 2 to 10+ times annual earnings

 4. Times-revenue valuation

-The times-revenue valuation is similar to the earnings-based valuation, but it uses revenue (or sales) instead of profit.
-The formula is: value = revenue × multiplier.
+Times-revenue valuation is similar to earnings-based valuation, but it uses revenue instead of profit.

 5. Discounted cash flow valuation